Update the Management Server with a New Gateway Firebox Address

 - Select the Certificates tab.

-- In the Certificate Revocation List section, add a new IP address for your gateway Firebox and remove the existing IP address.
+- In the Certificate Revocation List section, in the Distribution IP Address list, remove the old IP address of the gateway Firebox and add the new IP address.

 - Click Apply.

-- On your management computer, open WatchGuard System Manager and connect to your Management Server.
+- Open WatchGuard System Manager and connect to your Management Server.

 - Select the Device Management tab.